MrThearMan/dynamics-client/CONTRIBUTING.md

     Docstrings should not include code examples, they belong to [docs].

 - All code should be linted using the provided [pre-commit] hooks.
-  - Linting can be run on-demand with `make pre-commit` or before commits when installed with `make hook`.
+  - Easiest way to do this is to install the pre-commit hooks with `make hook`.
+This will make sure the pre-commit hooks will run automatically when you make a commit.
   - Comments that ignore linting rules (`# type: ignore`, `# fmt: off`, `# noqa`) should be used _**very**_ sparingly.
 They are often not necessary and can lead to undocumented behavior if you are not careful.